Skip to content

 How is Muscat’s flood and stormwater transition funded?

-What defines the “greening” approach to Muscat’s stormwater infrastructure?
+What defines the greening of Muscat’s stormwater infrastructure?

-How do hybrid green–grey systems improve performance compared with grey-only drainage?
+How do hybrid green-grey systems improve stormwater performance?

 © Our Future Water Intelligence.
 All Rights Reserved.